 Thursday, March 10, 2016

 I love this time of year, when first-of-spring things mingle with last-of-winter things.
-This morning I've juncos, finches, and siskins zipping about the yard, winter birds not quite ready to return to their breeding grounds.
-Beyond them, down in some wet spot in the woods, newly awakened chorus frogs and peepers are crying out for mates.
+This morning I've juncos, finches, and siskins zipping about the yard--birds of winter not quite ready to return to their breeding grounds.
+Beyond them, down in some wet spot in the woods, newly awakened chorus frogs and peepers cry out for mates.
 They'll come, and an orgy will ensue--you can be sure of that.
-And then there are the less noticeable beauties (all around us, if we're looking) such as this Brown-shaded Gray moth, watching me silently from the patio window as I go about my morning.
+And then there are the less noticeable beauties (all around us, if we're looking) such as this Brown-shaded Gray moth, watching silently from the patio window as I go about my morning.
 Soon this cryptic critter will flitter off to do whatever it is such quiet, mysterious things do (probably sleep on a tree somewhere, if I know anything at all) and I'll be sorry to see him go.
-Thankfully he'll return at dusk--along with the bats and Barred Owls--when he and others like him cling to the house like little impermanent ornaments to bask in the artificial lights.
-Call me crazy, but I really look forward to seeing them.
+Thankfully he'll return at dusk--along with the bats and Barred Owls--when he and others like him cling to the house like little impermanent ornaments to bask in the artificial light.
+Call me boring, but I really look forward to seeing them.